ritwik12/Blog/about.md

 permalink: /about/
 ---

-Hey, I’m Ritwik Sharma, spending my each day at LinkedIn as an Site Reliability Engineer.
+Hey, This is Ritwik Sharma, spending each day at LinkedIn as an Site Reliability Engineer.
 My work and interests are mostly related to Artificial Intelligence (mainly in Deep Learning) Previously, I was a Software Engineering Intern at Red Hat in Performance and Scaling team.